Ingefast/small_RNA_analyser/README.md

 Chr1	23146	31227	AT1G01040	.	+
 Chr1	28500	28706	AT1G01046	.	+
 ```
 Two annotation bed files, one for genes and one for transposable elements, are to be used here.
 To prepare bed files out of gtf or gff3 files is not straightforward.
-The gff2bed tool from BEDOPS suit is an option.
-Another possibility, sometimes more pragmatic, is processing it with a combination of linux regular expressions and/or manual editing in a text editor.
+The [gff2bed](https://bedops.readthedocs.io/en/latest/content/reference/file-management/conversion/gff2bed.html) tool from BEDOPS suit is an option.
+Another possibility, often more pragmatic, is to process it with a combination of linux regular expressions and/or manual editing in a text editor.

 Chromosome sizes should also be specified in a reference file (**TAIR10.chrom.sizes**) in the followin way.
 ```